shayke-cohen/branded44/PROJECT_STRUCTURE.md

 ### **For Development:**
 - Follow the `src/` structure for React Native development
-- Use existing patterns from `sample-apps/` as reference
 - Maintain TypeScript strict typing
 - Use theme system for consistent styling